Getting Around Nepal: The Journey of a Lifetime

 There are four seasons in Nepal.
 They are as follows:

-• Summer: The temperature rises in the summer season making it the hottest season of all in Nepal.
-It occurs in May and lasts till August.
+• Summer/Monsoon: The temperature rises in the summer season, making it the hottest season of all in Nepal.
+It occurs in May and lasts till August (monsoon begins mid-June).
 The temperature varies geographically.
-Summer is the hottest in the Terai region of Nepal.
-Avoid visiting Terai region places in the summer.
-Instead, visit the coolest places like the Himalayan region during summer.
+Summer is the hottestseason in the Terai region of Nepal.
+Avoid visiting the Terai region places in the summer.
+Instead, visit the coolest places like the Himalayan region during summer or rain-shadow areas like Upper Mustang and Dolpo, which remain dry.

 • Winter: The temperature drops below zero degrees during the winter season.
 So, it is quite chilly in different parts of Nepal.
 Winter occurs from the months of November and remains till February.
 During winter, snow falls at high altitudes.
-Winter is suitable to enjoy snowfall at hill stations in Nepal.
-But, you have to wear layers of warm clothes so as not to catch a cold.
+Winter is suitable for enjoying snowfall at hill stations in Nepal.
+But you have to wear layers of warm clothes so as not to catch a cold.
+High passes (Thorong La, Cho La) may close due to snow.

 Food

 Nepalese food is one of the distinct and must-try things in Nepal.
-When you are in Nepal, don’t forget to taste varieties of Nepali dishes that will just upgrade your Nepal visiting experience.
-You can find foods as per your preference such as Vegetarian, Non-vegetarian and vegan.
+When you are in Nepal, don’t forget to taste the varieties of Nepali dishes that will just upgrade your Nepal visiting experience.
+You can find foods as per your preference, such as Vegetarian, Non-vegetarian and vegan.

 • Important info: Cow meat is strictly prohibited in Nepal.
 Since cows are the national animal of Nepal and are worshipped as gods, do not expect to eat beef in Nepal.